21MN28/GEOL0069_Project/README.md

 This comprehensive study demonstrates that machine learning approaches can effectively detect wildfire burn areas using Sentinel-2 imagery with reasonable generalization across ecosystems.
 The Random Forest, CNN, and unsupervised K-means approaches all achieved accuracy levels suitable for operational deployment, with cross-ecosystem performance penalties of only 5-6%.

-Key findings include the effectiveness of RGB-based burn indices when SWIR data is unavailable, the critical importance of spatial validation in remote sensing applications, the surprising performance of unsupervised methods (87.8% accuracy without labels), and the dramatic environmental benefits of ML approaches compared to traditional field surveys (99.98% carbon reduction).
+Key findings include the effectiveness of RGB-based burn indices when SWIR data is unavailable, the critical importance of spatial validation in remote sensing applications, the surprising performance of unsupervised methods (87.8% accuracy without labels).

 The research provides a foundation for operational wildfire monitoring systems that could transform post-fire damage assessment from a weeks-long field campaign to an automated process completed within hours of satellite image acquisition.
 The methodological framework developed here provides a template for rigorous evaluation of machine learning applications in Earth observation.